Students in Classroom

 Are courses held online or on campus?

-The program is offered as a fully online or on-campus program and can also be done as a hybrid program with a mix of online and on-campus components.
-Online students do have a one week residency requirement each June.
+The program is offered as a fully online or a blended online & on-campus program.
+All students taking summer courses have a one week residency requirement on campus each June.

 What time and how often do courses meet?